Trainorama 49 Class Diesel Locomotive

 So why not get fully featured sound from DCC Solutions

-Our Custom NSW 49 Class Locomotive Sound Project now includes these new features:
+Our Custom Sound Project now includes these fantastic features:

 Full Throttle – Drive Hold

-This feature allows you to simulate a loaded or empty train by pressing the F1 function button.
-When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle.
-This exciting, new feature gives the operator the ability to have the train crawl in notch 8 or coast at 100 km/h.
-Release the Drive Hold function button and you simply go back to throttle-controlled speed and motion.
-Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero even while the function is still active.
-Your ESU factory fitted sound will not stop your loco at speed step 0 or by trying to use the brake with the drive hold on.
-So watch out you don't crash your loco.
+This feature allows you to simulate a hard-working loaded train by pressing the F1 function button.
+When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle, so this can simulate a hard-working locomotive.
+This exciting feature gives the operator the ability to have the loco crawling in notch 8 or coasting at 100 km/h along the track.
+Release the Drive Hold function button, and you simply go back to throttle-controlled speed, motion and sound.
+Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero, even while the function is still active.
+Your ESU factory sound or sound from other providers will not stop your loco at speed step 0 with the drive hold switched on, which can damage your model because you ran into something.

 Coasting On Demand

 This feature allows you to enter coasting mode whenever you want with a press of a button.
 Often, when coming to a stop, the throttle of a real locomotive is put into idle and the locomotive coasts to a stop.
 Another situation that occurs is that once a train is up to speed when operating over rolling countryside, the driver can coast to maintain a certain speed.
 By pressing the coast function button, the sound drops into coasting and remains there.
 Using the throttle speed control, you can now speed up or slow down the train, with the sound remaining in coasting mode.
 Press the function button to exit coasting, the sound will return to the speed that's set when exiting.